Indy Scream Park – Full Review

 How Did We Get This Score?

-We visited Indy Scream Park on a Sunday when the crowds weren’t as heavy.
-On this night, the general admission price was $33.95 on-site.
-If you purchase tickets online, they will likely be a bit cheaper as all tickets are $5.00 more at the box office.
-Keep in mind that general admission does include unlimited access to all 5 haunts!
-That’s a value that’s simply very hard to find elsewhere.
-With the VIP Fast Passes you can only take advantage of the Fast Pass lane once per attraction, but you still get unlimited general access after that.
-They also offer Super VIP Fast Passes that include Unlimited No Wait access with a tour guide and a $20 gift shop apparel credit.
-Information and pricing can all be found on their website, as pricing is subject to change and varies on the night you decide to visit.
+Our group visited Indy Scream Park on Saturday night in late October.
+When speaking with management, he believed that it was one of the busiest nights they had had all season.
+On this night, general admission tickets were $49.95 on-site.
+If you purchase tickets online, they’ll probably be a little cheaper since tickets are usually more expensive at the box office.
+General Admission does include unlimited access to all 5 attractions, which is extremely rare to come by!
+VIP Fast Pass upgrades can be purchased to take advantage of the Fast Pass lane once per attraction and then unlimited general admission after.
+They also offer Super VIP Fast Passes that included Unlimited No Wait access to each attraction, a private tour guide, and a $20 credit available in the gift shop.
+Information and pricing can all be found on their website.
+Pricing is subject to change at any point and does vary depending on the night you decide to visit.

 Guest ReviewsGuest Average: 5 out of 10